Maharishi Mahesh Yogi: Birth

-Maharishi Mahesh Yogi belonged to the Kayastha caste, a caste of scribes in India.
+Maharishi Mahesh Yogi belonged to a family of the Kayastha caste.
 The birth name and the birth dates of Maharishi Mahesh Yogi are not known with certainty, in part because of the tradition of ascetics and monks to relinquish family connections.
 Many accounts say he was born Mahesh Prasad Varma into a Kayastha family living in the Central Provinces of British India.
 A different name appears in the Allahabad University list of distinguished alumni, where he is listed as M.C.
 Srivastava, and an obituary says his name was "Mahesh Srivastava".

 Various accounts give the year of his birth as 1911, 1917 or 1918.
 Authors Paul Mason and William Jefferson say that he was born 12 January 1917 in Rajim, Central Provinces, British India (Chhattisgarh, India).
 The place of birth given in his passport is "Pounalulla", India, and his birth date 12 January 1918.
 Mahesh "most likely" came from an upper-caste family of the high-status Kayastha caste, whose traditional profession is writing.